Grilled Ginger-Soy Pork Chops

 Make it a Low-Carb Meal:

-The pork chop in the photo is just served with a simple salad of lettuce and olives with purchased low-carb vinaigrette, but this would be great served with Asparagus and Radish salad with Feta, Spicy Mexican Slaw, Asian Chopped Salad, or Broccoli Salad with Feta and Almonds for a low-carb meal.
+The ginger-soy pork chop in the photo is just served with a simple salad of lettuce and olives with purchased low-carb vinaigrette, but this would be great served with Asparagus and Radish salad with Feta, Spicy Mexican Slaw, Asian Chopped Salad, or Broccoli Salad with Feta and Almonds for a low-carb meal.

 More Low-Carb Meat on the Grill: